 - Assisted with the planning and organization of the Pan Am and Para-Pan Am Games in 2015;

-- Did a report on the First Nations Libraries in the province, which entailed personally reaching out to almost all 46 library executives.
+- Prepared a report on the First Nations libraries in the province, which entailed personally reaching out to almost all 46 library executives.